Alexander Milas on the birth of the world greatest charity cycle ride…

 Since 2013 the Heavy Metal Truants have been breaking a sweat to raise funds for childrens’ charities in the name of heavy metal.
 Open to all, HMT has seen metal fans, bands, and industry types banding together to help raise over £1 Million both through charitable activities throughout the year like the Monster Rock Auction and our Heavy Metal Curries, but primarily through our traditional, now legendary annual 175-mile cycle from London to the hallowed heavy metal ground of Castle Donington and Download festival in June.

 Covid-19 couldn’t stop us.
 2020 the heartbreaking cancellation of Download Festival, so we came up with a virtual way of doing Heavy Metal Truants which also added walkers and runners into the mix from all over the world, as well as some epic stretch targets for those on two wheels.
 The spirit caught on, and it became our biggest event to date.
 In 2021 we did the same and smashed our first £1 million pound running total in the process.
 What’s next?
 We want to make ten.
-Our chosen charities have been hit hard by the pandemic – they need it, the kids need it, and so in our tenth year we’re going large with our first-ever hybrid physical and virtual event.

 We don’t stop at the finish line, to join or find out how else you can support hit us up at heavymetaltruants.com